binki/rimraf-noglob/README.md

 For simplicity, this package’s MAJOR.MINOR will reflect the MAJOR.MINOR of the version of `rimraf` it depends on and is tested against.
+However, if changes to this projects API are necessary, exceptions may have to be made in the future.
+Those will be documented here if that is ever the case.

-Please open an issue if a new version is missing or a backport is necessary.
+Please open an issue if a new version of `rimraf` is missing or a backport is necessary.